Apache is the most widely used HTTP server on the internet and DreamHost uses it as the default HTTP server for all hosting products.

 Any site added to your DreamCompute instance would have its own configuration file created.
 If your site was 'example.com', the configuration file would be titled 'example.com.conf'.

 - For each site you wish to configure, it is recommended you name a file similar to your site name in the /etc/apache2/sites-available/ directory.

-- There are several example virtual hosts available on Apache’s wiki Example Vhosts page but you can view a basic one for listening on port 80 (http) with custom logging here:
+- There are several example virtual hosts available on Apache’s wiki Example Vhosts page.
+A basic one for listening on port 80 (http) with custom logging is shown below: